top of page

-Radon Gas, the silent killer, yet unknown by many.
-Updated situation in mainland Spain.
+Radon Gas Ireland, the silent killer, yet unknown by many.
+Updated situation on Southern Ireland most areas with a high radon count.

 There has been much discussion as to what is a safe level of radon gas in a home.
 In short, no level is a safe level as radon is a dangerous radioactive gas.
 Even in properties where the levels are low, the internal environment of a home can effect the buildup of gas.
 Poor indoor air quality where levels of high humidity creates heavy air layers, especially in basements and under builds, keeping the gas low and allowing a buildup to a dangerous level.